 Thanksgiving To-Go Options

-If you're planning on entertaining guests at home but don't have time to do the cooking necessary to feed everyone a full, classic meal, there's a number of places you can pick up your entire Thanksgiving feast right in the Chicago area—just make sure to order ahead!
+If you're planning on entertaining guests at home but don't have time to do the cooking necessary to feed everyone a full, classic meal, there's a number of places you can pick up your entire Thanksgiving feast right in the Chicago area—just make sure to plan ahead and order early!

-Located adjacent to Millennium Park, the Fairmont Chicago will provide everything you'll need for a traditional Thanksgiving dinner with their catering menu, including roasted turkey, savory herb stuffing, giblet gravy, cranberry relish with candied lemon zest, and a dessert choice of apple-cranberry cobbler, chocolate pecan pie, or pumpkin cheesecake; however, orders must be placed the Monday before Thanksgiving to ensure Thanksgiving Day pickup.
+Located adjacent to Millennium Park, the Fairmont Chicago, Millennium Park Hotel will provide everything you'll need for a traditional Thanksgiving dinner with their catering menu, including roasted turkey, savory herb stuffing, giblet gravy, cranberry relish with candied lemon zest, and a dessert choice of apple-cranberry cobbler, chocolate pecan pie, or pumpkin cheesecake; however, orders must be placed the Monday before Thanksgiving to ensure Thanksgiving Day pickup.

 Where to Dine-In on Thanksgiving